 - Students participating in the program are permitted to live off-campus for the full school year (not just the semester downtown) to accommodate most lease agreements.

 - Students living off-campus are still required to live according to the Community Life Statement signed upon entry to Westmont.

 Students participating in Westmont Downtown are not required to purchase a Westmont parking pass for their semester downtown.
 However, students are still required to purchase a parking pass for the semester they are not in the program.

 Parking in downtown Santa Barbara near the center can be tricky!
 There is a lot right outside the center, and it is paid parking (75 minutes free and then $1.50 for every subsequent hour).
 There are also several parking spaces on the street surrounding the center, but make sure to watch out for street sweeping hours!

-If you have questions about the internship component of the program, please contact the Internship Director, Dr. Ed Song, at email@example.com or by calling the office at (805) 565-6300.
+If you have any questions about the program, please contact Dr. Ed Song at firstname.lastname@example.org or at 805/565-7071.

 Interns, in most situations, earn a small stipend.
 We will work together to ensure that your internship is a great fit—tailored to your discipline, career goals, and/or skills.